← Guides

 Temp range1428°CFlocculationmediumFlavour profileTropical, citrus, floral, terpene-forward

-QA23 was selected at the University of Trás-os-Montes in Portugal and is known for its β-glucosidase enzyme activity, which releases bound terpene aroma precursors.
-In mead, this translates to enhanced floral and citrus aromatic complexity, particularly with aromatic honey varieties (lavender, orange blossom, linden).
-Its very low nutrient and oxygen requirements make it a good choice for minimalist fermentation protocols or where aeration is difficult.
-Clean, fast fermentation to dryness.
-Less commonly discussed for mead than 71B or EC-1118, but worth considering for aromatic traditional and country meads.
-Source: Scott Labs 2025–2026 Handbook.
+QA23 produces an enzyme (β-glucosidase) that releases floral aromas locked inside honey, making it one of the best choices for showcasing delicate or aromatic varieties.
+In mead, this translates to enhanced floral and citrus complexity, particularly with aromatic honey varieties like lavender, orange blossom and linde).
+Its very low nutrient and oxygen requirements make it a good choice for minimalist fermentation protocols or where aeration is difficult, but that does not mean these can be avoided altogether.
+It yeilds a clean, fast fermentation to dryness.
+Worth considering for aromatic traditional and country meads.

 Use in calculator →